static-dev/spike-core/readme.md

 Note that each project is an event emitter, and all feedback on what the project is doing will come back through events on the `project` instance.
 Currently the following events are supported:

-- `compile`: the project has finished compiling
 - `warning`: the project has emitted a warning - not fatal but should be checked out
-- `error`: the project has errored and will not complete compilation
+- `error`: there was an error and the task will not complete correctly
+- `info`: there is some information about the progress of a task

+And these events, which are a little more specific to certain tasks:

+- `compile`: the project has finished compiling one time
 - `remove`: spike has removed a particular path
+- `done`: spike has successfully completed a task (returns some sort of object to be analyzed with javascript)
+- `success`: spike has successfully completed a task (returns a string describing the status)

 To compile an instantiated project, you can run `project.compile()`.
 This method will synchronously return a unique id, which can be used to track events related to this particular compile if necessary.
 You must be listening for the events you are interested in **before** calling `compile` if you want to ensure that you will get all feedback.